 Investigators using an external IRB remain responsible to update the HRPP when key events occur.
 The HRPP must be aware of:

-- Changes to study personnel
+- Changes to the principal investigator or other study personnel

 - Updates on conflict of interest disclosures